behnam2014/ssoar-gold-standard/README.md

 # SSOAR Gold Standard

 This repository contains manually inspected datasets for evaluating the different steps during the reference extraction process.
 All datasets consist of research papers in German and come from the [SSOAR repository](http://www.ssoar.info/).
 We will constantly grow this corpus.
+For now, the PDF files of this corpus can be downloaded [here](http://excite-compute.west.uni-koblenz.de/ssoar-pdf/).

 ## Content